hexonthebeach/they-see-me-scrolling/README.md

 `npm i they-see-me-scrolling`

 ## code example
-Add this component under a list of items, make sure to give it a reference.
+Add this component after or before a list of items, make sure to give it a reference.

 ```
 <template>